SAP-samples/btp-onboarding/docs/pages/1_discover/4_btp_licenses.md

 ### Trial

 Get a free single-user SAP BTP trial license in case you have no access to BTP.
-This gives you access to our community and all the technical resources, tutorials or blogs you need.
+This gives you access to our community and all the technical resources, tutorials, or blogs you need.
 Visit the [SAP Developer Center](https://developers.sap.com/) or the [BTP Trial cockpit](https://account.hanatrial.ondemand.com/trial/#/home/trial).